Best 5-Year CD Rates of July 2025

 On this page

-Credit union CDs often have higher rates than bank CDs.
-As not-for-profit institutions that are taxed less than banks, credit unions can afford to pay higher CD rates.
-Like banks, credit unions also offer CD specials, which often have the best rates.
+Credit unions also tend to have higher rates than traditional banks.
+As not-for-profit institutions that are taxed less than banks, credit unions typically can afford to pay higher CD rates.

 Tips on opening and managing a 5-year CD

-Once you decide on a CD, be careful while opening and managing the CD to avoid any unpleasant surprises.
+Once you decide on a CD, be careful when opening and managing the CD to avoid any unpleasant — and potentially costly — surprises.
 Check out the tips below to ensure that your CD experience runs smoothly:

 Pros and cons of a 5-year CD

-A five-year CD can help you save for medium-term goals.
-It can also be useful as a part of your investment savings to provide stability and safety.
-Here are the pros and cons of a five-year CD:
+A 5-year CD can help you save for medium-term goals.
+It can also be used as a part of your investment savings to provide stability and safety.
+Here are the pros and cons of a 5-year CD:

-• Very safe: When the CD is directly held at FDIC-insured banks or NCUA-insured credit unions, the principal and all accrued interest are protected up to the insurance limits.
+• Safe: When the CD is directly held at FDIC-insured banks or NCUA-insured credit unions, the principal and all accrued interest are protected up to the insurance limits.

-• Rate is typically fixed: The interest rate for five-year CDs is typically fixed for the entire term, which is a benefit when interest rates are falling.
+• Rate typically fixed: The interest rate for 5-year CDs is generally fixed for the entire term, which is beneficial if interest rates fall.

-• Predictable returns: Banks often allow CD interest to be paid out regularly.
-This provides a predictable source of income for the entire CD term.
+• Predictable return: Banks often allow CD interest to be paid out regularly, providing a predictable source of income for the entire term length.

-• Interest earned taxed as ordinary income: If the CD is held in a taxable account, interest earnings are taxed as ordinary income.
+• Earned interest is taxed as ordinary income: If the CD is held in a taxable account, interest earnings are taxed as ordinary income.
 This is a disadvantage compared with stocks and other investments.
-Stock returns come from capital gains and dividends, and they are often subject to a lower tax rate than ordinary income.
+Stock returns come from capital gains and dividends, which are typically taxed at lower rates than ordinary income.

-• Opportunity cost if interest rates rise: If interest rates rise after you open a CD, your money is locked up, and you may miss out on earning higher rates.
+• Opportunity cost if interest rates rise: If interest rates rise after you open a CD, your money is locked in, and you may miss out on earning higher rates.

-• Less flexibility compared with savings accounts: Unlike savings accounts, CDs only allow an initial deposit.
-Additional deposits are not allowed during the term of the CD.
-To add more money, opening a new CD would be necessary.
+• Less flexibility than savings accounts: Unlike savings accounts, CDs only allow an initial deposit.
+Additional deposits are not allowed during the CD’s term.
+Instead, you'll need to open a new CD.

-• Risk of forgetting CD maturity date: CDs are often set up by banks to automatically renew into a new CD at maturity.
-That new CD will often have a lower rate.
-If you forget about maturity until after the CD grace period expires, you may become locked into a low-rate CD.
+• Risk of forgetting CD maturity date: CDs are often set to automatically renew at maturity.
+If you forget the maturity date and the CD grace period expires, you may become locked into a lower-rate CD.

 Alternatives to a 5-year CD